ChristopherCarver/eBondCollegiality/Guide.md

         },

         // func: updateRelationship
-        // desc: prepares the incident payloads for Alpha Co on a change of relationship
+        // desc: prepares the incident payloads for SUPPLIER on a change of relationship
         // parm: operation - update
         //       dataBundle - JSON representating the status of the relationship
         // retn: n/a